Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Evaluation

-\paragraph{De-novo molecule design with better graph generation objectives} From Table \ref{tab:GCPN1}, we notice that both Penalised logP and SA are saturating on advanced GNNs, making them inappropriate metrics for distinguishing the capability of different GNN models, and we need better de-novo molecule generation metrics.
-Therefore, we introduce three more representative metrics: DRD2, Median1 and Median2, as described in Section~\ref{metric}, and report the top-3 property scores of molecules generated by each model trained on those three metrics in Table \ref{tab:GCPN2} (GCPN) and Table \ref{tab:GraphAF1} (GraphAF) in Appendix~\ref{meth}.
-The results show that GCPN and GraphAF with more expressive GNNs, such as GearNet, can outperform the original GCPN and GraphAF with R-GCN on all generation tasks by a significant margin.
-Specifically, on metrics such as DRD2 and Meidan2, GCPN and GraphAF with more expressive GNNs can vastly improve the original performance.
-This observation further indicates that by combining with more expressive GNNs, GCPN and GraphAF can successfully capture the distribution of desired molecules.
+\paragraph{De-novo molecule design with better graph generation objectives} From Table \ref{tab:GCPN1}, we notice that both Penalised logP and SA are saturating on advanced GNNs, making them ineffective metrics for distinguishing the capability of different GNN models, and we need better de-novo molecule generation metrics.
+Therefore, we introduce three more representative metrics: DRD2, Median1 and Median2, as described in Section~\ref{metric}, and report the top-3 property scores of molecules generated by each model trained on those three metrics in Table \ref{tab:GCPN2} (GCPN), Table \ref{tab:GraphAF1} (GraphAF), and Table \ref{tab:GraphEBM} (GraphEBM) in Appendix~\ref{meth}.
+The results show that GCPN, GraphAF, and GraphEBM with more expressive GNNs, such as GearNet, can outperform the original GCPN, GraphAF and GraphEBM with R-GCN on all generation tasks by a significant margin.
+Specifically, on metrics such as DRD2 and Meidan2, GCPN, GraphAF, and GraphEBM with more expressive GNNs can vastly improve the original performance.
+This observation further indicates that by combining with more expressive GNNs, GCPN, GraphAF, and GraphEBM can successfully capture the distribution of desired molecules.
 Therefore, we suggest that DRD2, Median1, Median2 and QED are better graph generation metrics for differentiating different GNNs.

 \paragraph{Comparison with non-GNN-based graph generative methods} We report the top-1 DRD2, Median1, Median2 and QED scores found by all the GNN-based and non-GNN-based graph generative models in Table \ref{tab:generative1}.
-As displayed in Table \ref{tab:generative1}, original GCPN and GraphAF are not competitive among graph generative models on all the goal-directed molecule generation tasks.
+As displayed in Table \ref{tab:generative1}, original GCPN, GraphAF, and GraphEBM are not competitive among graph generative models on all the goal-directed molecule generation tasks.
 However, after modifying their inner GNNs with more advanced GNNs, such as GearNet, they can outperform or match state-of-the-art results across other generative approaches on the de-novo molecule generation task.
-Specifically, Replacing R-GCN with GearNet can achieve an average of $50.49\%$ improvement on GCPN and an average of $12.51\%$ improvement on GraphAF in de-novo molecule design, with the proposed generation metrics.
+Specifically, replacing R-GCN with GearNet can achieve an average of 50.49\% improvement on GCPN, 12.51\% on GraphAF, and 39.61\% on GraphEBM in de-novo molecule design, with the proposed generation metrics.

 Visualisations of the generated molecules with desired generative metrics by GCPN and GraphAF variants are presented in Figure \ref{c} in Appendix \ref{appb}.
 In addition, we only report eight selected graph generative methods in the benchmark~\cite{benchmark} in Table \ref{tab:generative1}, and GCPN with GearNet can achieve comparable results across 17 other non-GNN-based graph generative methods on the proposed metrics, which are fully reported in Table \ref{tab:generative2} in Appendix \ref{meth}.